urmilamoturu/facebook/README.md

 # facebook-registration

-This project is developed to test facebook registration page mainly using Selenium, TestNG and Java using page object model.
+This project is developed to test facebook registration page using page object model with Selenium, TestNG and Java.

 ### Prerequisites
 The below software is required to run the project.